nachoaldamav/ultra/README.md

 # SNPM (WIP)
-SNPM is an "alternative" for NPM, but it's not meant to replace NPM/Yarn/PNPM
+SNPM is an "alternative" for NPM, it is faster and saves more space.

 **DISCLAIMER 🚧**

 This project was made to learn more about Package Managers, for now you should only use it to play with it.

+## Requirements
+- Node v16 or higher
+- Linux or Mac OS (Working on Windows support [issue](https://github.com/nachoaldamav/snpm/issues/40))

 ## CLI
 The SNPM CLI is used to install packages from the package.json of a project.